StohnCoin-Projects/StohnCoin/README.md

-Stohncoin Core integration/staging tree
+Stohn Coin Core integration/staging tree
 =====================================

 https://stohncoin.org

-What is Stohncoin Core?
+What is Stohn Coin Core?
 ---------------------

-Stohncoin Core connects to the Stohncoin peer-to-peer network to download and fully validate blocks and transactions.
+Stohn Coin Core connects to the Stohn Coin peer-to-peer network to download and fully validate blocks and transactions.
 It also includes a wallet and graphical user interface, which can be optionally built.